How To Move to Germany (2024 Guide)

 - Possess a settlement permit in the form of an EU card, residence permit, or EU long-term resident permit

 Children of German residents also have to meet certain criteria.
-An adult child may join their parent only if it’s to prevent unavoidable hardship, and the individual must not be married.
+An adult child may join their parent only to prevent unavoidable hardship and the individual must not be married.
 Minor children can apply for a visa if both parents reside in Germany.
-A single parent can apply for family reunification if they have sole custody of their minor child.
+A single parent can apply for family reunion if they have sole custody of their minor child.
 If parents share custody, the other parent must grant them custody to qualify.

-You must submit the following items to apply for a family reunification visa:
+You must submit the following items to apply for a family reunion visa:

 - Copy of spouse, partner, or child’s passport